AdaGold/react-timeline/README.md

 ## Setup Requirements

 1. Fork and clone this repo
-1. Install this project's dependencies with `$ npm install`
+1. Install this project's dependencies with `$ yarn install`
-1. Start the local development server that runs our React project with `$ npm start`
+1. Start the local development server that runs our React project with `$ yarn start`

 ## Wave 1